 The conies are but a feeble folk, yet make they their houses in the rocks; Proverbs 30:26

-Turns out that the Biblical Coney, aka Rock Badgers, aka Hyrax is something that looks more like a ground hog!!!
-When I went to look them up last year, I realized that I had just read a story about their African cousins by Jan Brett.
-Down in Africa they are known as Dassies, and the most common name for them in English now is Hyrax [hi-raks].
+Turns out that the Biblical Coney, aka Rock Badgers, aka Hyrax is something that looks more like a ground hog!
+When I went to look them up last year, I realized that I had just read a story about their African cousins, The 3 Little Dassies, by Jan Brett*.
+Although in Africa they are known as Dassies, the most common name for them in English now is Hyrax [hi-raks].
 The ones living in Israel are part of the Syrian Rock Hyrax family.

 Studying this has been really fun, because the first thing I saw on the African Wildlife Foundation page is that they don’t fit neatly into any group of animals.
 Some Evolutionists say that they are really close relatives of elephants, sea cows, and manatees!!
 Now, that is pretty crazy.
-God definitely has a way of throwing wrenches into people’s neat “tree of life” machines.
-(I’ll be writing about more of these kinds of animals soon, so stay posted.)
+God defi

 From the picture, you can see that hyraxes look kind of like marmots, mongooses, and ground hogs.

 They have short, thick, brownish fur that can range from light grey in the desert, to almost orange in southern Israel, to dark brown in greener areas.
 They have small ears and thick bodies.
 Grown up Hyraxs weight around 9lbs and are about 20ins long, so they’re a little smaller than a ground hog.